 - a sub-headline.
 The sub-headline is 1-2 sentences and explains the offering in more detail, more firmly connecting it with that segment’s primary pain point.

 - a list of primary benefits.
 Naturally, you’ll need strong data about consumer motivations, desires, and pain points for this (and okay, every) section of your value proposition.
 What are the emotional and rational drivers of purchasing?
 What are their unarticulated needs?
 What benefits are most important to them, and how does your offering deliver those benefits?
 You know the questions to ask at this point; answer them here.

 - an image.
 This might be a photo of the product, a graphic depicting its features, a hero shot that reinforces its primary benefits, and so on.
 You may even consider offering a video if your offering is complex enough—or unique enough—that it requires further explanation.
-(Try not to exceed 3 minutes here; you know how long the modern attention span is.)
+(Try not to exceed two minutes here; you know how long the modern attention span is.)